-Methods of Instruction: Course will be covered by two hours of lecture each week and discussion based on reading assignments, site visits, guest speakers and other methods to be determined by instructor.
-There will also be up to three hours and forty minutes of laboratory work each week that will consist of demonstrations, experiments, research and use of various tools and instruments, as well as other tasks that may be required by instructor.
+Methods of Instruction:

+Course will consist of two hours of weekly lecture and discussion based on reading assignments, site visits, guest speakers and other methods to be determined by instructor.
+There will also be two hours of biweekly laboratory work that will consist of demonstrations, experiments, research and other tasks that may be required by instructor.